 Reunion 2018 Committee

-It’s not too early!
 We are looking for volunteers in class years ending in years 3 and 8 to help us plan next year’s celebration.
-If you are interested in helping raise the bar for Reunion success, this committee welcomes you.
 We seek volunteers to collaborate on program planning, fundraising, class participation, and attendance outreach.
 For more information, and to volunteer, email the Office of Alumnae and Alumni Relations.
-Committee meetings will begin in January.
+Committee meetings will begin Saturday, February 17.

 Notre Dame Fund

 Be sure to spread the word, and, as you talk to fellow Gators, ask them to join the fun on February 6 by doing these three things: